MartinKondor/PhiLang/README.md

 ```
 examples/  # example Phi programs and the basic description of the language in the README.md file
+header/
-src/  # Source files of the interpreter
+source/  # Source files of the interpreter
-lib/  # Libraries
+library/  # Libraries
 docs/  # descriptions
+tests/  # test cases
+OLDsource/  # source from before the merge with the "experimental" branch
 ```

 ## License